tls-attacker/TLS-Crawler/README.md

 # TLS-Crawler

-The TLS-Crawler is designed to perform large scale scans with the [TLS-Scanner](https://github.com/tls-attacker/TLS-Scanner).
+The TLS-Crawler is designed to perform large scale scans with [TLS-Scanner](https://github.com/tls-attacker/TLS-Scanner).
 To improve performance it supports distributing the workload to multiple machines.

 ## Architecture